Grace Fryer: Lawsuit against U.S. Radium

 Radium Girls work in a factory of the United States Radium Corporation.

 Within two years of leaving U.S. Radium, Fryer began losing her teeth through a painful cycle, further described in "The Radium Girls".
 Soon afterwards, her jaw became painful and her eyes clouded.
 A doctor discovered serious bone decay in her mouth, but failed to identify a reason for it.
 It wasn't until 1925 that a second doctor suggested Fryer's health issues might relate to her previous employment.

 Having sought a lawyer willing to take the case for two years, in May 1927, assisted by young attorney Raymond Berry, Fryer filed a lawsuit with the New Jersey Supreme Court.
 She was subsequently joined by four other dial painters: Quinta McDonald, Albina Larice, Edna Hussman, and Katherine Schaub.
 McDonald and Larice were sisters of Amelia Maggia, who had been the first known victim of chronic industrial radium poisoning.
 She had died in 1922.

 The situation of the so-called "doomed women" aroused the sympathies, and outrage, of the press.
 The Woman's Journal wrote in 1928:Seldom have we had so flagrant an instance of the heartlessness of a great corporation.
 It proves again that while ninety-nine employers may provide the best of care for those who labor for them, the public must safeguard the weak and helpless who are at the mercy of the hundredth master—not alone by wider education about industrial hazards, but by the most careful and stringent laws.Fryer has been described as spearheading the "long, arduous fight" for acknowledgement of "the deadly repercussions of using radium", and the demand for compensation for the women affected.
-The 'Radium Girls' won their lawsuit in 1928, with U.S. Radium ruled responsible for their radium poisoning.
+The lawsuit was settled out of court in 1928, with U.S. Radium agreeing to pay medical and legal expenses of the 'Radium Girls', as well as paying each of them a $10,000 lump sum and a $600/year annuity.